DataCampDS/compte-rendu-data-shinobi/README.md

 - Focus on approaches that improve performance while keeping runtime acceptable

 Kimmeng:
-- Work on an MLP approach and test whether a simple neural network can outperform the baseline
+- Work on a stacking classification to combine several good baseline models.

 # Week 7 until the end of the challenge